Texas-C/Chromatic-cute/docs/bugs.md

 # Fixed bug:

 * puzzle `soil` 's data not found, so removed it from resource.
+* rectangle no response when clicked.

+Original `PuzzleRectItem` inherits from `QGraphicsItem`.
+And I added a member `m_rect` for drawing.
+However, those rectangle didn't draw or response mouse press event some time. (that's weird)

 # issues:

 * Level 1 frozen on init. (critical issue) (solved(temperary))
+* Rectangle/blocks didn't handle mouse press event.
+* Some of rectangle didn't draw on graphics view (maybe cause by resize);

 This bug caused by `QStackedWidget` & `QGarphicsItem`